-The Trope Namer comes from the commercials advertising "Snuggie Wearable Blankets", which begin by showing a woman who simply could not make a standard blanket work.
+The commercials advertising "Snuggie Wearable Blankets", which begin by showing a woman who simply could not make a standard blanket work.
 As stated on the main page, originally the blankets were created for wheelchair users who quite literally couldn't use a regular blanket, at least not safely.
 However, when able-bodied individuals find their blankets triumphing over them, it becomes logically painful.
 The best part of the commercial is that the "blanket" she's too incompetent to use is actually a decorative throw - in other words, it's about three feet long.
 No wonder she can't get warm!
 This was satirized in this Gag Dub video for the "WTF Blanket".

 Apparently you can also buy them for your dog!
 The commercial even has a small dog in a snuggie wearing glasses and reading a newspaper.
 Based on what the ad shows, the company is trying really hard to tap into that incredibly small Mr. Peabody-niche of glasses-wearing anthropomorphic dogs.
 And that is parodied here.